opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

    - Yes, pulling existing images is not impacted by these changes.
 1. As a user, I want to move container images to and from registries that do not support reference types.
    - Yes, if Image manifests are used, artifacts can be pushed both to and from OCI compatible registries without changing the digest of the artifact.
-     Digest tags are used on registries without the new API.
+     A digest tag is used on registries without the new API.
 1. As an artifact producer, I want to tag artifacts that I can pull by said tag, even if they contain references to other artifacts.
    - Yes, artifacts may be pushed and pulled by tag.
 1. As an artifact producer, I want be sure that pushing an artifact to a repository will not affect a copy of the same artifact previously created and referenced by a manifest list existing in another repository on the same registry.
    - Yes, artifacts with referrers are pushed separately from the manifests they refer to.
 1. As a tool writer, I want to identify whether a registry supports reference types or not.
    - Yes, this can be provided by either the OCI extensions discovery interface, or querying the referrers API and checking for an error.
-     When a query to the referrers API fails, the client should push a digest tag.
+     When a query to the referrers API fails, the client should push the digest tag.
 1. As a tool writer, I would like the option to perform a server side blob mount when copying a large artifact between repositories.
    - Yes, blob APIs are not impacted by this proposal.
 1. As a tool writer, I want to be able to include reference types within the Image Layout filesystem format.